Toby Young: Journalism, writing and activism

-From 2002 to 2007, Young wrote a restaurant column for the Evening Standard and later a restaurant column for The Independent on Sunday.
-In addition to serving as a judge on Top Chef, Young has competed in the Channel 4 TV series Come Dine with Me, appeared as one of the panel of food critics in the 2008 BBC Two series Eating with the Enemy and served as a judge on Hell's Kitchen.
+From 2002 to 2007, Young wrote a restaurant column for the Evening Standard and claimed in a PM (BBC Radio 4) club membership discussion (20 March 2024) with Evan Davis that he was previously blackballed from joining the Garrick Club, a decade earlier, for criticising their catering in his column, while working for the Evening Standard.
+He later authored a restaurant column for The Independent on Sunday.
+In addition to serving as a judge on Top Chef, Young has competed in the Channel 4 TV series Come Dine with Me, appearing as one of the panel of food critics in the 2008 BBC Two series Eating with the Enemy and served as a judge on Hell's Kitchen.

 Young is an associate editor of The Spectator, where he writes a weekly column, the editor of Spectator Life and a regular contributor to the Daily Mail and The Daily Telegraph.
 His Telegraph blog was long-listed for the 2012 George Orwell Prize for blogging.
 He was a political columnist for The Sun on Sunday for its first 11 months.

 During the 2015 Labour leadership election, he encouraged readers of the politically conservative Daily Telegraph to join the Labour party and support Jeremy Corbyn, who Young thought was the weakest candidate.

 In February 2020, Young co-founded the Free Speech Union.
 In November 2021 he was awarded the 2021 Contrarian Prize.

 In 2019, Young supported Boris Johnson for leader of the Conservative Party.
-In 2020, he said he was wrong to back Boris Johnson for leader of the Conservative Party.
-In 2022, he backed Boris for the leader of the Conservative Party again.
+In 2020, he said he was wrong to back him.
+Two years later he again backed Johnson as party leader.
+In 2023, the New Statesman named Young as the 44th most influential right-wing figure in British politics.